-Submit a closure schedule request not less than 10 days and not more than 15 days before the anticipated start of any activity that reduces:
+Submit a closure schedule or traffic control plan request not less than 3 days and not more than 5 days before the anticipated start of any activity that reduces:

 - 1. Horizontal clearances of traveled ways, including shoulders, to 2 lanes or less due to activities such as temporary barrier placement and paving - 2.
 Vertical clearances of traveled way, including shoulders, due to activities such as pavement overlays, overhead sign installation, falsework, or girder erection